TheCandidStartup/TheCandidStartup.github.io/_drafts/ensuring-eventual-consistency.md

 ## Single Write File Upload

 That all sounds good in theory.
 How do you make it work for the file upload example?
 There are two significant writes - file metadata into a database and the file content into S3.
-On top of that there's a separate permissions service that needs to know about the file for it to be accessible.
+On top of that, there's a separate permissions service that needs to know about the file for it to be accessible.

-The first job is to identify our linchpin write.
+The first job is to identify the linchpin write.
 If you have a primary database, it will almost always be the transaction that commits changes to the database.
 Then you need to figure out what needs to happen before the linchpin write in order to validate business logic and ensure that you have a reasonable initial state when the linchpin write completes.
 Try to minimize what you have to do here.
 You should execute as much as you can as side effects.

 A reasonable initial state for a file upload is that the file is visible (file metadata written to the database), accessible in the permissions system and downloadable.
 It's OK if a file thumbnail is not immediately available or if the cache is not immediately populated.